 Caleb Smith State Park Preserve, Nature preserve in Smithtown, United States.

-The Caleb Smith House was built in 1753 as a private residence and later became the Wyandanch Club in 1893.
-The site transformed into a state park in 1963 to preserve the natural landscape and protect the land for public access.
+The Caleb Smith House was built in 1753 as a private home and later became the Wyandanch Club in 1893, serving wealthy sport fishermen.
+The property was converted into a state park in 1963 to protect the land from development.

 The community of curious travelers